ylow/turicreate/userguide/text/README.md

 ```

 If we just want to see the top words per topic, this code snippet will
-rearrange the above SFrame to do that.
+rearrange the above XFrame to do that.

 ```python
 print(model.get_topics(output_type='topic_words'))